apollographql/docs/src/content/graphos/data-privacy.md

 ##### Apollo Server 2 and 3

+> Note that Apollo Server versions 2 and 3 are [deprecated](/apollo-server/previous-versions/).

 By default, Apollo Server versions 2 and 3 report _all_ error details to GraphOS, including messages and extensions.

 You can use the [usage reporting plugin's `rewriteError` option](/apollo-server/v3/api/plugin/usage-reporting#rewriteerror) to filter or transform errors before they're stored in GraphOS.
 Use this to strip sensitive data from errors or filter "safe" errors from Studio reports.